 Bill's successes as a trial lawyer and appellate advocate have been recognized by many organizations.
 He is a Fellow of the International Academy of Trial Lawyers, which holds itself out as being comprised of the 600 best trial lawyers in the world.
 Since 2003, he has been continuously ranked as one of the Top 100 Minnesota Super Lawyers®; and in 2011 he was ranked as one of the Top 10 Minnesota Super Lawyers®.
 Chambers USA has ranked Bill as one of the top ten commercial trial lawyers in Minnesota since 2003, and he has been listed in The Best Lawyers in America® since 1995.
 Since 1988, Bill has been board certified as a civil trial specialist pursuant to the Rules of the Minnesota Supreme Court by the Minnesota State Bar Association; and he has also been board certified as a civil trial advocate by the National Board of Trial Advocacy.
 Bill has held an AV® rating from Martindale-Hubbell for more than 30 years and currently holds an AV® Preeminent™ rating.

 Bill has tried dozens of cases involving disputes representing business entities, majority owners, and minority owners.
 In a seminal case thirty years ago, Bill won the first major shareholder oppression case under the revised Minnesota Business Corporation Act, recovering over $33 million for his clients.
 In 2005, Bill's advocacy resulted in a court ordering that his client who had been forced out of a small business be paid nearly $300 million for his interest.
 In 2008, he led a trial team that obtained a judgment of nearly $60 million for limited partners in a dispute with general partners and trustees in a complex series of trusts and limited partnerships in a western state.
 In 2009, Bill successfully defended the world's largest granite quarrier and fabricator in a lawsuit brought against it by minority shareholders.
-Most recently, Bill successfully represented a professional services firm in a dispute with a retired partner that resulted in forfeiture of retirement benefits valued at in excess of $10 million.
+In a recent dispute between the seller of a business in the United States to a Japanese buyer arising from a post-closing appraisal, Bill succeeded on obtaining an eight figure settlement for his client, the seller of the business in the U.S. Most recently, Bill successfully represented a professional services firm in a dispute with a retired partner that resulted in forfeiture of retirement benefits valued at in excess of $10 million.